rielsi/placeable-docs/placeable-api-v2.md

-# Placeable Workbench Locator API v2
+# Placeable Workbench API v2

 This is an updated version of the Placeable Workbench read/write REST API.
 In addition to the core query, add, edit, & remove functionality this API has new endpoints that give insights into change history.